TalaoDAO/talao-documentation/docs/wallet/issuer_configuration.md

 ```

-Here is a script of the issuance of a VC in using anothere VC as a mean of authentication:
+Here is a script of the issuance of a VC in using another VC as a mean of authentication:

 1. Wallet makes an authorization request to the AS of the issuer through a QRcode or a deeplink.
 The `client_metadata` attribute (or wallet_issuer attribute) is added to the request aside the standard `redirect_uri` endpoint of the wallet.
 For this step the wallet opens a browser session and redirects the user agent to the AS authorization endpoint.
 2. To process the authentication step, the issuer fetches the wallet authorization endpoint from the `client_metadata` and prepares a VP request with its own `reponse_uri` endpoint like a verifier.
 The VP request is sent as a redirect to the wallet authorization endpoint.
-For implementtaion issuer can add the `state` attribute to the VP request to link the request to the original wallet request.
+For implementation issuer can add the `state` attribute to the VP request to link the request to the original wallet request.
 3. Wallet selects the VP requested and transfers is through a POST to the `response_uri` endpoint provided in the VP request.
 The state is added to the `vp_token` and `presentation_submission`.
 4. Issuer acting as a verifier validates the VP data needed to prepare the VC and redirects the user agent to the `redirect_uri` endpoint of the wallet with the `code`.
 For implementation the `state` can be associated to the `code`.
 5. Wallet requests an `access_token` in exchange of the `code`.
 For implementation the `code` can be associated to the `access_token`.